Abelianization of Lie algebroids and Lie groupoids: Abelianization of Lie algebroids

 which is not necessarily a subbundle (e.g., $E=[\g_M,\g_M]$), we still denote the subspace of sections which take values in $E$ by

 Also, given a $T\F$-connection $\nabla$ on $\g_M$ we will say that $\nabla$ preserves $E$ if for every $X\in\Gamma(T\F)$ one has

-The following result will be useful in the sequel. \begin{lemma} Given a bundle of Lie algebras $\g_M$, any $T\F$-connection $\nabla$ on $\g_M$ satisfying \eqref{eq:Jacobi:regular}, preserves $[\g_M,\g_M]$.
-Moreover, $\nabla$ also preserves $\overline{[\g_M,\g_M]}$ provided the latter is a subbundle. \end{lemma} \begin{proof} For the first part, it is enough to show the result holds locally.
-Let $U\subset M$ be any trivializing open of $\g_M$ and let $\{s_i\}$ be a local basis of sections.
-Then
+The following result will be useful in the sequel. \begin{lemma} Given a bundle of Lie algebras $\g_M$ and a foliation $\F$ on M, any $T\F$-connection $\nabla$ on $\g_M$ satisfying \eqref{eq:Jacobi:regular}, preserves $[\g_M,\g_M]$.
+Moreover, $\nabla$ also preserves $\overline{[\g_M,\g_M]}$ provided the latter is a subbundle. \end{lemma} \begin{proof} The first part is immediate from the first item in criterion (\ref{eq:Jacobi:regular}).
+The second part follows immediately from Lemma \ref{lem:dense}. \end{proof}